Patsy Biscoe

-Patsy Biscoe AM (born 21 March 1946) is an Australian children's television personality, singer and guitarist.
+Patsy Biscoe AM (born 1946) is an Australian children's television personality, singer and guitarist.
 She regularly appeared on children's national television shows, Here's Humphrey and Fat Cat and Friends.
 She has released many children's music albums containing nursery rhymes and similar children's songs and has sold in excess of 500,000 units in her musical career.

-Early life and training
+Background, early life and training

-Biscoe was born in Shimla, India, to a British army officer and a civil servant.
+Biscoe was born in Shimla, India, to a British army officer and a civil servant in 1946.
 She came to Australia and settled in Sydney with her family during the Partition of India, and they moved to Sandy Bay in Hobart when she was nine.

-She won a classical singing scholarship after making an unscheduled appearance at the St Mary's College annual eisteddfod.
-While studying medicine at the University of Tasmania, she sang and played the guitar at a Sunday night jazz club.
+Biscoe won a classical singing scholarship after making an unscheduled appearance at the St Mary's College annual eisteddfod.
+While studying medicine at the University of Tasmania, she sang and played guitar at a Sunday night jazz club.
 Her studies and fledgling career were interrupted by a car accident which damaged her eyesight.
 She covered a scar on her forehead from the accident with what became her distinctive long-fringed haircut.

 Biscoe was a finalist in the Starflight International talent quest of the Australian television show, Bandstand, competing for an overseas trip and a recording contract.
 She recorded her first LP in Sydney in 1965 with CBS records.
+She was quite prolific on Graham Morphett's EMS Records label.
+By 1980, she had a single and at least five albums released on Graham Morphett's EMS Records label, a subsidiary of E.M.S.
+Sound Industries which was founded by Graham Morphett.

 Career

-She gained fame in her adopted home of Adelaide when she regularly appeared on the Nine Network children's show, Here's Humphrey (1965–2008), which she hosted from September 1970.
+Biscoe gained fame in her adopted home of Adelaide when she regularly appeared on the Nine Network children's show, Here's Humphrey (1965–2008), which she hosted from September 1970.
 Later she was a presenter on local TV children's show, Channel Niners.
-She also appeared as a singer on another children's TV show, Fat Cat and Friends (1972–91), on SAS-10.
+She also appeared as a singer on children's TV show, Fat Cat and Friends (1972–91), on SAS-10.

+Her album Songs to Play on a Rainy Day that was released on EMS-3010 contained 22 songs.
+It received a positive review in the 18 June 1976 issue of the Australian Jewish News.

 In October 1980 she promoted wearing seat belts for children in a TV ad campaign by the Road Safety Council in South Australia.

+Biscoe was pictured in the 7 November 1984 issue of the Port Linco'n Times.
+Biscoe and Fat Cat popped into the Port Lincon Hospital for a surprise visit where she entertained patients in the children's ward for over half an hour.

 After retiring from performing, Biscoe became a naturopath.
 She has also been Deputy Mayor of the Barossa Council local government area and Chair of the Tanunda Town Committee.